- It is used to treat some kidney problems.

 - You may sprinkle contents of capsule on soft food or liquid.
 Do not chew.

-- Give this drug with fruit juice (not grapefruit juice) or water.
+- Take this drug with fruit juice (not grapefruit juice) or water.

 - Take at least 30 minutes before or 2 hours after a meal.

-- If your child cannot take this drug without eating, your child can eat a little bit of food (about 1/2 cup) within 1 hour before taking this drug through 1 hour after taking it.
+- If you cannot take this drug without eating, you can eat a little bit of food (about 1/2 cup) within 1 hour before taking this drug through 1 hour after taking it.

-- Always give with a little bit of food or always give on an empty stomach.
+- Always take with a little bit of food or always take on an empty stomach.

-- Have your child avoid high-fat food close to when your child takes this drug.
+- Avoid high-fat food close to when you take this drug.

 - You may sprinkle contents of capsule on up to 1/2 cup (4 ounces/120 mL) of applesauce or berry jelly.
 The contents may also be mixed in 1/2 cup (4 ounces/120 mL) of fruit juice (not grapefruit juice) or water.
-Do not let your child chew.
-Give within 30 minutes of mixing.
+Do not chew.
+Take within 30 minutes of mixing.

 - Some other drugs may need to be taken at some other time than this drug.
 If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than this drug.